philzook58/philzook58.github.io/_posts/2023-06-26-asp-for-egraph-extraction.md

 Ok, you might try to patch this up by saying trees have no self loops but an extension of this counterexample is to consider a giant loop of arbitrarily large size N. How can you fight this?

-What we want to express is that operationally, we can iteratively find the trees by first saying any leaf (no children) is a tree, then keep increasing our class of tree things to include anything we have already determined.
-This is a very intuitive interpretation of a notion of implication `=>`, but it is not the classical first order logic notion.
+What we want to express is that we can iteratively find the trees by first saying any leaf (no children) is a tree, then keep increasing our class of tree things to include anything we have already determined.
+This is a very intuitive interpretation of a notion of implication `=>`, but it is _not_ the classical first order logic notion.

 It is exactly what datalog or answer set programming does though.
-Until you start using non-stratified negation, answer set programming and datalog are identical.
+Note that until you start using non-stratified negation, answer set programming and datalog are essentially identical.
 They both allow you to derive a minimal model or least fixed point of a pile of horn clauses.

 ```clingo